Dutch

 What are common nicknames for Dutch?

-Common nicknames for Dutch include Dut, Duy, and Dutie.
+Common nicknames for Dutch include Dut, Duy, Duie, and Dutkins.

 What are good middle names for Dutch?